Callidon/bloom-filters/README.md

 // or
 const Buffer = require('buffer/').Buffer

-// create a new Invertible Bloom Filters with 1000 cells and 4 hash functions const iblt = new InvertibleBloomFilter(1000, 4) const remote = new InvertibleBloomFilter(1000, 4)
+const hashcount = 3
+const size = 50
+const iblt = new InvertibleBloomFilter(size, hashcount)
+const remote = new InvertibleBloomFilter(size, hashcount)

 // push some data in the iblt
 const data = [Buffer.from('alice'),
   Buffer.from(JSON.stringify(42)),